Adirondack Railway (1976–1981)

 The Adirondack Railway was a short-lived tourist railroad which operated in northeastern New York.
 The company was founded in 1976 to operate a disused railway line owned by New York State since 1974.
 It operated trains between 1979 and 1981, including from Utica to Lake Placid, New York, for the 1980 Winter Olympics, before multiple derailments led to the end of service.
-The route is now operated by the Adirondack Railroad from Utica to Thendara and Big Moose, New York, which was set to extend service to Tupper Lake by 2022 after New York State completed track renovation northeast from Big Moose originally scheduled for November 2021.
+The route is now operated by the Adirondack Railroad from Utica to Thendara, Big Moose, and Tupper Lake.

 History

 The company's route ran from Utica, New York, northeast to Lake Placid.
 This route was originally opened by the Mohawk and Malone Railway, a predecessor of the New York Central Railroad, in 1892.
 The New York Central and Hudson River Railroad purchased the line in 1894, and it was merged into the New York Central Railroad in 1913.
 The NYC maintained it as its Adirondack Division, with passenger service terminated on April 24, 1965.
 In 1972 the Penn Central Transportation Company, successor to the New York Central, discontinued its remaining freight operations between Remsen, New York, and Lake Placid.
 New York State purchased the line in 1974.

 The Adirondack Railway was incorporated in 1976 to rehabilitate and operate passenger services on the line.
 Conrail, successor to Penn Central, still owned the Remsen–Utica portion but permitted the Adirondack to operate trains over it.
 The company spent $2.5 million rebuilding the section north of Remsen.
 Service began on October 9, 1979.
 In Utica the company used Union Station, with connections available to Amtrak's Empire Corridor services.
 The journey from Utica to Lake Placid required over five hours, with the maximum speed often 30 mph.
 However, this was significantly hampered by no fewer than seven derailments.
 Service ended in August 1980, briefly resumed in September, and ended for good in February 1981.